Mansion: Latin America

 The Quinta Gameros is a Porfirian-era mansion located in Chihuahua, Mexico.
 The building, designed in a French style, is testimony to an era when France asserted greater soft power in the region than either Spain or Portugal.

 In Latin America, the grand rural estate, the Hacienda, Estancia, in Portuguese speaking Brazil Fazenda or Estância, with the mansion as its stately center, is a characteristic feature.

 Mansions tended to follow European architectural styles.
 Whereas until the second half of the 19th century, Portugal and Spain as the colonial (or former colonial) powers were the eminent models for architecture and upper-class lifestyle, towards the end of the 19th century they were sometimes replaced by then more dominant powers like France or England.

 In comparably developed, densely populated countries like Mexico, feudal estates and their mansions were as grand and stately as in the Mediterranean old world, whereas where estates were founded in the sparsely populated remote areas like the Pampa of Argentina or Uruguay, where iron pillars, doors, windows, and furniture had to be brought from Europe by ship and afterwards ox cart, buildings were smaller, but normally still aspiring to evoke a stately impression, often featuring, like their earlier Italian counterparts, a morador.

 In Venezuela, the traditional Spanish mansions with a garden in the center of the property are usually referred as "Quinta".

 Size

 Some realtors in the US term mansions as houses that have a minimum of 8000 sqft of floor space.
-Others claim a viable minimum could instead be 5000 sqft of floor space, especially in a city environment.
+Others say a viable minimum could instead be 5000 sqft of floor space, especially in a city environment.